 Starring: Tobin Bell, Shawnee Smith, Angus Mcfadyen

 If you’ve seen the SAW films, you’re probably not surprised to see at least one of them on this list of R rated movies that took it too far.
 The horror film is the third installment of the 7-part SAW franchise.
 It initially focused on the crimes of Jigsaw, the serial killer who made his victims choose between life and death by all means possible.
 Some of the options the killer presented to his victims included killing others as well as mutilating themselves.
 This film is now infamous due to its cozy depiction of mutilations and killings.
-The ruthless removal of limbs and vital body organs, coupled by wounds inflicted on a patient by a literal pit of hypodermic needle are some of the main undoings of the movie.
+The ruthless removal of limbs and vital body organs, coupled with wounds inflicted on a patient by a literal pit of hypodermic needles are some of the main undoings of the movie.
 As if that is not enough, there is a gory scene where a certain character is forced to perform a grotesque brain surgery on Jigsaw himself while wearing a collar made of shotgun shells.
 The collar is primed to blow if the serial killer’s heart rate flatlines.
 With all these depictions, Saw III comfortably finds its place on films that went overboard.

 Director: Lars von Trier